Keel Beach is a large crescent-shaped beach located near the village of Keel on Achill Island along the Wild Atlantic Way.

 The Views

-Because of its exposed location, Keel beach offers some fantastic views in every direction.
+Because of its exposed location, you’ll be treated to some fantastic views in every direction.

 Looking out over Keel Bay and towards the Atlantic, you’ll see the small island named ‘Inishgallon’.